2ndSightLab/aws-scripts/scripts/deploy-ec2-ami/README.md

 __Summary__
 Create a bash script that deploys an EC2 instance from an AMI with comprehensive selection options.

+__Notes__
+9/23/25 - Original version of this script written by Q provides an outdated, end of life verion of Amazon Linux in the query it produced.
+Fixing now to get the most current version at the time of this writing (Amazon Linux 2023)

 __Context__
 * Script name: run.sh
 * Must follow all repository standards in https://github.com/2ndSightLab/aws-scripts/blob/main/README.md